Capsicum Hot Pepper Guide: Heat Levels, Uses & Health Benefits

 Ghost Pepper 1,000,000+ Extremely Hot

-Keep in mind that the heat can vary depending on factors like ripeness and growing conditions.
-For example, a ripe red jalapeño tends to be hotter than an unripe green one.
+Keep in mind that heat varies by ripeness and growing conditions.
+For example, a ripe red jalapeño is typically hotter than an unripe green one.
+Capsicum hot peppers are versatile: use them fresh in salsas, roasted for smoky flavor, dried for powders, or infused in oils for dressings.

 Scoville scale chart